McMaster-Software-Engineers-2018/Getting-Started/README.md

 *Have an interesting idea for a project but don't know where to start?*

-Just create a new repository and pitch your idea in the README.md!
+Just create a new repository and pitch your idea in a new Issue.

 &nbsp;